Skip to content

 Beyond client and project, each generation can be tagged with a deliverable name — “Hero Film”, “Social Cut”, “BTS Reel”.
 This enables cost-by-deliverable breakdowns in reports, which maps to how agencies think about costs: not “how much did Kling v3 cost?” but “how much AI did we spend on the Hero Film?”

-Switch between USD, EUR, and SEK using the currency dropdown.
+Switch between USD, EUR, GBP, SEK, NOK, DKK, JPY, CAD, and AUD using the currency dropdown.
+Exchange rates are updated daily.
 SEK values show one decimal place (5.1 kr) for meaningful precision at low amounts.
 The currency setting applies to all cost displays — pre-generation estimates, billing tab, and reports.

 Export your full cost history as a CSV file for invoicing or expense tracking.
-The export includes all generation entries with timestamps, model names, costs, and project/client tags.
+The export includes all generation entries with timestamps, model names, costs (both estimated and actual), and project/client/deliverable tags.
+Each row includes a cost source column so you can distinguish confirmed charges from estimates.

 Generate self-contained HTML reports for client billing and compliance documentation.
 Each report is a standalone .html file that works in any browser, on any machine, without an internet connection.